 Private label adapts to changing consumer demand, be it a surge in demand for budget solutions, or requests for something beyond the standard.
 Retailers will continue to manoeuvre within the set of different price-tier solutions to shield from competitors and increase the loyalty and trust of shoppers.
 More premium private label products will be developed to enter various niches.

-For more on how leading brands are reacting to the high-inflation environment, please see the article: How is the Soft Drinks Industry Responding to the Challenges of Inflation? and the follow up report, Private Label: Evolution of Premium in Food and Beverages
+For more on how leading brands are reacting to the high-inflation environment, please see the article, How is the Soft Drinks Industry Responding to the Challenges of Inflation? and the follow up report, Private Label: Evolution of Premium in Food and Beverages